 This year marks the 11th year of the contest, and the theme--anything beginning with P--inspired many original and beautiful entries.
 The judges looked for creative interpretation of the theme, skill in lettering and illustration, and effective use of color and design, among other criteria.

-The entries were judged by three professionals in the graphic design and lettering fields: Ann Pope, a Washington-area calligraphy instructor and watercolor artist; Mary Lou O'Brian, owner of Special Awards calligraphy studio in Gaithersburg, MD; and Lorraine Swerdloff, Director of Communications of the National Association of Letter Carriers.
+The entries were judged by three professionals in the graphic design and lettering fields: Ann Pope, a Washington-area calligraphy instructor and watercolor artist; Mary Lou O'Brian, owner of Special Awards calligraphy studio in Gaithersburg, MD; and Lorraine Portner Swerdloff, Director of Communications of the National Association of Letter Carriers.

 2004